 She thought for a moment.
 Then her eyes brightened.
 "Oh, yes," she said.
 "That's where that big white thing is, isn't it?"

 Yes, indeed.
 There is a "big, white thing" there.
 The geographical center of Rome, this huge, bustling piazza is dominated by a gigantic, nineteenth-century monument to Victor Emmanuel II, king of Italy in 1870 during the unification of the papal- and city-states into one country.
 Titled Altar of the Fatherland, that lush work has often been compared to a birthday cake.
-And it is on one side of the piazza that Fascist dictator Benito Mussolini often stood in a balcony the former papal residence (Palazzo Venezia) haranguing the populace of Rome during the 1920s, '30s, and '40s.
+It is on one side of the piazza where Fascist dictator Benito Mussolini often stood on a balcony haranguing the populace of Rome during the 1920s, '30s, and '40s.

-Yes ...
-I suppose you could identify Piazza Venezia as the place "where that big white thing is."
+Yes, you could identify Piazza Venezia as the place "where that big white thing is."
 But on that day I sorrowed for that young lady.
 She and her husband were "short-termers," and their two years in Rome were almost over.
 They'd come in a widely publicized (in the U.S.) evangelistic blitz to "win souls."
-And it looks like they have been successful, for they are in the process of organizing a brand-new church out of their efforts.
-But now her ministry in Italy was almost finished.
+And it looks like they have had a measure of success, for they are in the process of organizing a small new church out of their efforts.
+But now her time in Italy was almost finished.
 And she was leaving without really knowing the people she had come to evangelize.

 Those dark-haired Italians are not isolated "souls," you know.
 They're people rooted in the language, cultural heritage, and history of Rome, Pompeii, Sicily, Florence, Venice, Naples, Genoa....
 I'm convinced that Jesus wants to do more with people than merely save their souls for Paradise -- He wants to transform their lives so they can live pure and whole in this present world.
 Successful missionary work, then, as I understand it, requires much more than mere physical presence.
 It takes into account the people, the culture, and their responsiveness to the gospel.